 Heuristic Threat

 Heuristics are viruses that have characteristics similar to other common virus variants.
-They are detected by analyzing the code and scanning for similar functions as malware.
-However, Surfshark notes that Heuristics can disguise themselves and create false alarms.
+They are detected by analyzing code and scanning for similar functions as malware.
+However, Surfshark notes that heuristics can disguise themselves and create false alarms.

 Adware

-Adware is malicious software that specializes in distributing advertisements.
-They display pop-up ads on browsers, tricking users into downloading other malicious software, thereby making illegal payments and sharing sensitive information.
+Adware is malicious software that specializes in distributing advertisements, which will display pop-up ads on the browser, tricking users into downloading other malicious software, thereby making illegal payments and sharing sensitive information.

 Surfshark's report is a wake-up call for users about the dangers of malware.
-Users need to be vigilant, use reputable antivirus software, and regularly update their systems to protect their devices.
+Users need to be more vigilant, use reputable antivirus software and regularly update their systems to protect their devices.

 Source link